Spanish chocolate is absolutely delicious and has a long and fascinating history. Here’s everything you ever wanted to know about chocolate in Spain.

 Chocolate seems to be everywhere here in Spain.
 After all, this is the birthplace of modern chocolate.
 It was Spanish explorers who first brought chocolate to Europe more than 500 years ago.
-And the Spanish were the first to mix the bitter cocoa with sugar, transforming a bitter Mayan drink into the sweet dessert we know today.
+And the Spanish were the first to mix the bitter cocoa with sugar, transforming a bitter Mayan drink into the sweet hot chocolate drink we know (and love) today.

 Spain’s Centuries-Long Secret

 Christopher Columbus may get credit for being the first European explorer to encounter chocolate, but he was not the first to introduce it to Spain.
 Columbus intercepted a Mayan trading ship loaded with cocoa beans during his fourth voyage but, thinking they were almonds, passed them over.

 Instead, it was explorer Hernan Cortés who allegedly first brought chocolate to Europe.
 After being mistaken for a God, Cortés was welcomed into the great Aztec feasts where he was given their prized drink: spicy, lukewarm chocolate.

 Realizing the huge importance the Aztecs placed on chocolate (they even used cocoa beans as money!), Cortés stockpiled it to amass his own personal wealth and to send back to the Spanish crown.